ANALYSIS-Possible Fed move to cap yield rise could further weaken U.S. dollar

 Capping bond yields could diminish the attractiveness of U.S. Treasury debt, as investors look to other alternatives, analysts said.
 That may exacerbate a downtrend in the U.S. currency that has been partly triggered by a gradual reopening of global economies following shutdowns aimed at curbing the spread of the novel coronavirus.

-Speculation on a move to control the yield curve, that plots rates on near-term Treasury maturities to long-dated ones, gained momentum after the Federal Reserve mentioned it in the minutes of its April policy meeting released last month.
+The Federal Reserve did not announce any measures to cap the rise of bond yields on Wednesday at the end of its two-day meeting.
+But in a press briefing, Fed Chairman Jerome Powell said the central bank would consider yield curve controls once it gets a better understanding of where the economy is headed.

-New York Fed President John Williams and Fed Governor Lael Brainard also raised the idea as a possible complement to other monetary policy actions aimed at keeping rates and borrowing costs ultra-low to spur spending and buoy the economy.
+New York Fed President John Williams and Fed Governor Lael Brainard had raised the idea earlier as a possible complement to other monetary policy actions aimed at keeping rates and borrowing costs ultra-low to spur spending and buoy the economy.

 Instead of simply setting short-term rates, the Fed could set specific target rates anywhere from bills to notes and bonds.